dalide/well_measurements_monitor/README.md

 * utilize streaming tools like [Spark Streaming](https://spark.apache.org/streaming/) or [Streamz](https://github.com/mrocklin/streamz)
 * ...

-The app is deployed on heroku, here is the [link](https://well-measurements-monitor-app.herokuapp.com/)
+The app is deployed on heroku, here is the [link](https://well-measurements-monitor-app.herokuapp.com/).
+It seems a little stuck right now.